Tutorials

 In the future, your partners will be syncronized every time you create a new partner in tracezilla and give them the Customer or Supplier (or both) tag.
 This means that customers will automatically be created in e-conomic and placed as default in the group you selected in this step.
 The same goes for the supplier.
 Afterwards you can place the customer or supplier in another group if relevant.

-If you already have created some SKUs and services in tracezilla, you can get them tranfered by selecting Yes in the field Create SKUs and Services from tracezilla in e-conomic.
+If you have created SKUs in tracezilla before connecting tracezilla with e-conomic, you can transfer these SKUs by selecting Yes under Create SKUs and Services from tracezilla in e-conomic’.

-When you start using tracezilla, you can get your SKUs transfered to tracezilla from e-conomic by selecting Yes in the field Load products from e-conomic and create them as SKUs and Services in tracezilla.
+Select Yes under Load products from e-conomic and create them as SKUs and Services in tracezilla.

 You can transfer the invoices you create in tracezilla to e-conomic in one of two ways: